webgrafia/cheshire-cat-chatbot/README.txt

 *   Shortcode for adding the chat to pages and posts.

 == Upgrade Notice ==

+= 0.9.3 =
+Feature update: Added support for predefined responses in WooCommerce product categories, including admin configuration for category-specific responses, the ability to limit predefined questions displayed, and backend updates for retrieving and processing these responses.

+= 0.9 =
+Feature update: Enhanced related links functionality to show all relevant links, improved filtering to exclude current post from related links, and always enabled avatar for better user experience.

+= 0.8.2 =
+Feature update: Added new Declarative Memory Sync admin page for batch processing posts to declarative memory and improved WooCommerce product data integration with short descriptions and product characteristics.

+= 0.8.1 =
+Performance update: Optimized WebSocket connection management to only initialize when the chat is open and close when chat is closed, improving performance and resource usage.

+= 0.7.3 =
+Feature update: Added new "Meowww" admin page that provides detailed information about your Cheshire Cat AI installation, including active plugins and LLM configurations.
+Improved error handling and enhanced security.

+= 0.7.2 =
+Maintenance update: Improved WebSocket functionality for better real-time communication, enhanced WebSocket URL handling, and fixed connection management issues.

+= 0.7 =
+Performance update: Added WebSocket communication for improved real-time chat experience with faster message delivery and reduced server load.
+Includes configuration option to enable/disable this feature.

+= 0.6.5 =
+Performance update: Removed debug logs for improved performance, enhanced code cleanliness, and fixed issue with reinforcement message in editor and prompt tester.

 = 0.6.4 =
 Feature update: Added option to hide predefined questions in chat when they are shown in content, improving user experience by avoiding duplicate display of questions.